NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 ## Inverted Dropout

 Till now we have applied dropout as per the [dropout paper](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf).
-However, most of the libraries, like PyTorch, implements **'Inverted Dropout'**.
+However, most of the libraries, like PyTorch, implement **'Inverted Dropout'**.

 In invereted dropout, the scaling is applied during training.
 Inverted dropout randomly retains some activations with probability $$p$$ similar to traditional dropout.
 Then scaling is done by multiplying the output of retained units $$1/p$$.
 Since scaling is done during training, no changes are required during evaluation.